ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Unsolicited messages

 We prefer not to receive unsolicited messages.
-It is better for a driver to explicitly ask for a parameter each time the driver wants to read it.
+It is better for a driver to explicitly ask for a parameter each time it is required.